-The proposed 30-Meter Telescope (TMT) will involve four geographic locations at the summit of Mauna Kea: The observatory itself on approximately 5 acres of land on the north plateau; a 3400-foot long Access Way to connect the observatory with existing roads; a Batch Plant Staging Area on a 4-acre site where the Mauna Kea Access Road forks near the summit; and upgrades to the Hawaiian Electric and Light Company (HELCO) substation near Hale Pōhaku.
+The proposed 30-Meter Telescope (TMT) will involve four geographic locations at the summit of Mauna Kea: The observatory itself on approximately 5 acres of land on the north plateau; a 3,400-foot long Access Way to connect the observatory with existing roads; a Batch Plant Staging Area on a 4-acre site where the Mauna Kea Access Road forks near the summit; and upgrades to the Hawaiian Electric and Light Company (HELCO) substation near Hale Pōhaku.

 The project site is in the Mauna Kea Science Reserve.
 The Reserve encompasses 11,288 acres of State land leased to the University of Hawai'i (UH) under General Lease S-4191.
-It contains most land within a 2.5 mile radius of the site of the UH 2.2-m telescope - in effect, all land above 3700 meters in elevation with the exception of a pie-shaped wedge set aside as the Mauna Kea Ice Age Natural Reserve.
+It contains most land within a 2.5-mile radius of the site of the UH 2.2-m telescope - in effect, all land above 12,140 feet (ft.) above sea level (ASL), with the exception of a pie-shaped wedge set aside as the Mauna Kea Ice Age Natural Reserve.
 The Science Reserve is located within the Resource subzone of the State Conservation District.

-Kepā Maly, in his 1997 review of the historical records of the Mauna Kea ahupua'a of Humu'ula and Ka'ohe, discusses the tradition of Kamiki, which identified the following environmental zones associated with the mountain:
+Kepā Maly, in his 1997 review of the historical records of the Mauna Kea ahupua'a of Humu'ula and Ka'ohe2, discusses the tradition of Kamiki, which identified the following environmental zones associated with the mountain: